Full-Time Enrollment Requirement

 If you do not meet the standards for full-time registration as established by the College, your major professor can recommend that the Office of Instruction and Graduate Studies certify you for full-time status based on the following criteria:

-- Matriculation in a master’s degree program and meet ALL of the following eligibility critera: a) has completed all academic requirements (coursework and thesis/internship where appropriate); b) is in the final semester; and c) is registered for at least one credit of thesis research, professional experience, or independent study.
+- Matriculation in a master’s degree program and a) has completed all academic requirements (coursework and thesis/internship where appropriate); b) is completing what is potentially the final semester; and c) is registered for at least one credit of thesis research, professional experience or independent study.

-- Matriculation in a doctoral degree program and meet ALL of the following eligibility critera: a) successfully completed coursework requirements; b) successfully completed the doctoral candidacy exam; and c) is registered for at least one credit of dissertation research.
+- Matriculation in a doctoral degree program, has successfully completed coursework requirements and filed 6b form leading to the doctoral candidacy exam, and is registered for at least one credit of dissertation research.

 In order to be recognized in the College registrar system, as full-time a student must file the Certification of Full-Time Status.
 It must be endorsed by a student's major professor, the Associate Provost for Instruction and Dean of the Graduate School, and then submitted to the Registrar's Office.